 30-Minute One Pot Spaghetti dish is comfort food at its finest, its fastest and its easiest!
 It’s hard to beat homemade pasta recipe (from scratch) that can be whipped up in less than half an hour.
 Instead of using jar sauce, you can create your own fresh meal with no effort, even if you’re camping.
 It is certainly a lifesaver for busy parents and working professionals.

-This simple dinner dish is suitable for vegetarians and vegans.
+Making this dish is as easy as sauteing vegetables, adding sauce and uncooked spaghetti with a little liquid to the same pot and cooking until done.
+This simple dinner dish is suitable for both vegetarians and vegans.
 You can further enrich it by adding some vegetables like spinach or broccoli.
 Meat lovers can add some bacon, hamburger, sausage, chicken, turkey, beef, meatballs or even tuna to the sauce.
 Of course, you can use other type of pasta, like ravioli or tortellini, as well.

 Some people prefer One Pot Spaghetti to be thinner, more like a soup, while I wanted to achieve pasta-in-sauce consistency.
 One more advantage of this kind of cooking is that all the starch from spaghetti goes into the sauce and makes it very creamy without addition of heavy cream or butter.